cs947/cs947.github.io/virtualc.md

 # VirtualC

-VirtualC aims to create opportunities for university professors to find the right collaborator for them.
+VirtualC aims to create opportunities for university professors to find the right collaborator.

 ### Problem
+As professors conduct more interdisciplinary research and global communications open new doors, the pool of potential collaborators increases significantly.
-Professors are conducting more interdisciplinary research.
-There are far more potential people professors can work with as a result of industrialization and globalization.
-Professors can easily screen by skills without taking personality and work style into account leading to problems down the line in the partnerships.
-How can professors find the **right** collaborator?
+Professors can easily screen people by their skills without taking personality into account leading to problems down the line in partnerships.
+How can professors find the collaborator that not only has compatible skills but also harmonious work style?

+### Research & Design Process
+We conducted the following research methods in order to understand our users, narrow the scope of our project, and inform the final product design.

+###### Research Methods
+* Contextual interviews
+* Affinity diagrams
+* Literature review
+* Cultural Probes

+Using what we learned from our research, we moved onto solution ideation and creation.
+Due to COVID-19 schedule disruptions, we were unable to conduct testing and iterations on the prototype like we planned.

+###### Design Process
+* Brainstorming and sketching
+* Idea selection and development
+* Prototyping

 ### Solution
 We decided to leverage modern technology to create a new way to allow professors to meet, get to know, and decide if they want to do research with someone else.
 VirtualC is a VR activity implemented at conferences across the world that facilitates meaningful discussion.
 Participants can choose a location to explore with their partner(s), allowing for common ground.
 Text prompts will appear every five minutes to initiate constructive discourse.